R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

     }

     @Override
-    protected void receiveMail(long id, EnclaveMail mail) {
+    protected void receiveMail(long id, String routingHint, EnclaveMail mail) {
         byte[] reversed = receiveFromUntrustedHost(mail.getBodyAsBytes());
-        MutableMail reply = createMail(mail.getAuthenticatedSender(), reversed);
-        postMail(reply, null);
+        byte[] responseBytes = postOffice(mail).encryptMail(reversed);
+        postMail(responseBytes, routingHint);
     }
 }
 ```

 The `receiveFromUntrustedHost` method here isn't really needed, it's just because we're already using this to demonstrate local calls.
 The new part is `receiveMail`.
-This method takes two parameters: an identifier that the host gets to pick, which doesn't
+This method takes three parameters: the first is an identifier that the host gets to pick, which doesn't
 mean anything but we can use to acknowledge the mail if we want to using `Enclave.acknowledgeMail`.
 Acknowledgement can be used
 to tell the host the enclave is done processing the mail if it doesn't want to reply immediately.
 It will be discussed
 more in future tutorials.
 In this simple tutorial we reply immediately so don't need to use this feature, and thus we
 ignore the ID.

+The second parameter is a routing hint string.
+It's also provided by the host and it helps the host route replies when
+dealing with multiple clients.
+It's passed into `postMail` when the enclave posts a reply.
+In our example the host only
+deals with one client and so it's not used.

 #### Mail headers

-The second parameter is an `EnclaveMail`.
+The third parameter is an `EnclaveMail`.
 This object gives us access to the body bytes that the client sent, but it
 also exposes some other header fields:

 1. A _topic_.
 This can be used to distinguish between different streams of mail from the same client.
 It's a string and
    can be thought of as equivalent to a URL path or port number.
 Topics are scoped per-sender and are not global.
 The
    client can send multiple streams of related mail by using a different topic for each stream, and it can do this
    concurrently.
 1. The _sequence number_.
-Starting from zero, this must increment by one for every mail delivered on a topic.
+Starting from zero, this is incremented by one for every mail delivered on a topic.
 Conclave will
-   automatically reject messages for which this doesn't hold true, thus ensuring to the client that the stream of related
+   automatically reject messages if this doesn't hold true, thus ensuring to the client that the stream of related
    mail is received by the enclave in the order they were sent, and that the host is unable to re-order or drop them.
 1. The _envelope_.
 This is a slot that can hold any arbitrary byte array the sender likes.
 It's a holding zone for
    app specific data that should be authenticated but unencrypted.